visit the 1930s gay members' club raided by police

 How have you gone about recreating the club?

 Well, we're using all of the pieces that are held in the National Archives.
 We're working as closely as we can to make it as historically accurate as possible but not to do so in a too finickity way.
 For us, the spirit of the place is absolutely the most important element of the project.
 We want it to feel as much as it can, like this particular club would have felt like.
-We're working with an organisation called Fruit for the Apocalypse who have a background in Secret Cinema and Punchdrunk and organisations like that and they're actually doing the recreation for us.
+We're working with an organization called Fruit for the Apocalypse, which has a background in Secret Cinema and Punchdrunk.
+They're actually doing the recreation for us.

 How timely is it to be doing this now, when so many LGBT spaces in Soho are under threat?